Is There Uber In Istanbul?

 -Uber

-Some of the types of vehicles you get picked up in are Volkswagen, BMW and Mercedes.
+Some of the different vehicles you get picked up in are Volkswagen, BMW and Mercedes.
 Turquoise Uber Taxis are quite rare in Istanbul, so keep that in mind if you need to get somewhere on time.
 They are typically 15% more expensive than regular yellow taxis.

 Black Taxi Uber